JiaweiZhuang/CS205_final_project/README.md

 Figure 3: Averaged potential vorticity for each cluster
 </p>

-Further more, we are also interested in different types of abnormal events.
+Furthermore, we are also interested in different types of abnormal events, because they may be caused by different mechanisms, and may have different effects on future weather patterns.
+Therefore, we further cluster the abnormal events based on the amplitude and phase angle of the wave-number one and two geo-potential height.
+We find that the vortex can be displaced toward different longitude, or even be split into two vortices.
 <p align="center">
 <img src="Data_Analysis/figures/SSWsubset.png" width="480">
 </p>